junxit/us-congress-bills-116/bill.md

     >     - **(E)** Such other capabilities as the Under Secretary appointed under section 103(a)(1)(H) determines appropriate.
     >   - **(2)** *Cybersecurity specialists* The Secretary may include cybersecurity specialists from the private sector on cyber hunt and incident response teams.
     >   - **(3)** *Associated metrics* The Center shall continually assess and evaluate the cyber incident response teams and their operations using robust metrics.
-    >   - **(4)** *Submittal of information to Congress* Upon the conclusion of each of the first four fiscal years ending after the date of the enactment of this subsection, the Center shall submit to the Committee on Homeland Security of the House of Representatives and the Homeland Security and Governmental Affairs Committee of the Senate, information on the metrics used for evaluation and assessment of the cyber incident response teams and operations pursuant to paragraph (3), including the resources and staffing of such cyber incident response teams.
+    >   - **(4)** *Submittal of information to Congress* Upon the conclusion of each of the first 4 fiscal years ending after the date of the enactment of this subsection, the Center shall submit to the Committee on Homeland Security of the House of Representatives and the Homeland Security and Governmental Affairs Committee of the Senate, information on the metrics used for evaluation and assessment of the cyber incident response teams and operations pursuant to paragraph (3), including the resources and staffing of such cyber incident response teams.
 Such information shall include each of the following for the period covered by the report:
     >     - **(A)** The total number of incident response requests received.
     >     - **(B)** The number of incident response tickets opened.
     >     - **(C)** All interagency staffing of incident response teams.